vivaria/edisonrul.ing/docs/source/cards/l/lekunga.md

 ### Card Rulings

-●You can't activate Lekunga's effect if you don't have a vacant Monster Card Zone on your side of the field.
+*   You can't activate Lekunga's effect if you don't have a vacant Monster Card Zone on your side of the field.